 - Be aware that some travel insurance policies may not cover any claims related to COVID-19.

-Local healthcare at your destination may be impacted by COVID-19, this means that accessing medical care for any reason may be challenging.
+Local healthcare at your destination may be impacted by COVID-19, which can mean that accessing medical care for any reason may be challenging.
 Before you travel, make sure that you know how to access health care at your destination:

 To reduce your risk of requiring medical care abroad, ensure that you are up to date with any recommended travel vaccinations, have antimalarial tablets if required, and that your health is in good condition before you travel.

 It is important to check with your travel agent or travel company ahead of planned travel if physical distancing, face coverings and additional hygiene precautionary measures have been implemented, and consider how these will affect you.
 Measures may include less people being able to travel on aircraft, buses or trains at any one time, and crowd control in transport hubs and airports.